Dr. Sultana Nurun Nahar

 RESEARCH ACTIVITIES, CO-SUPERVISION/GUIDANCE

-RESEARCH NEWS HIGHLIGHTS
+RESEARCH HIGHLIGHTS AND NEWS

 • RESEARCH: Atomic Astrophysics, Spectroscopy, and Astrophysical and Biomedical Applications.
 Our research involves both theoretical and computational developments.
 Facilities at the Ohio Supercomputer Center (OSC) of OH-TECH have an integral part of projects.